LAMSA (Linha Amarela S.A.)

 CRA (Concessionária Rota do Atlântico)

-CRA operates the Suape Highway and Logistics Complex, in Pernambuco, which is designed to meet the need for infrastructure investments in the Governador Eraldo Gueiros Port and Industrial Complex (Suape) and is now home to more than 100 companies, with another 35 in the process of implementation (according to Suape), including shipyards, petrochemical plants and an oil refinery.
+CRA operates the Suape Highway and Logistics Complex, in Pernambuco, which is designed to meet the need for infrastructure investments in the Governador Eraldo Gueiros Port and Industrial Complex (Suape).
+More than 100 companies are installed or being installed (according to Suape), including shipyards, petrochemical plants and an oil refinery.
 The project will streamline the surrounding traffic through an integrated safety and accessibility solution, among other structures, in addition to driving the development of tourism in the state, as an alternative to the PE-60, which connects Recife to the beaches of Pernambuco’s southern coastline.

 CRA built a new road connecting Suape to the state’s southern coastline, although there is still a pending turnaround (the Curva do Boi), which will connect Avenida Portuária to the PE-009.
 A study has been undertaken to determine the initial date of these works.
 The company will also carry out maintenance and adjustments, which will be permanent by the end of the concession.

 The LAMSAC concessionaire (Linea Amarilla S.A.C.) is located in the metropolitan region of Lima, the capital of Peru, and is considered the country’s most important urban infrastructure project, since it envisages not only improved mobility, but also a series of social investments and the recovery of the Rimac River surroundings.
 The road increases the economic dynamics of the region, fueling local consumption and businesses and improving the quality of life of users due to improved traffic flow, interconnecting 11 city districts and increasing GDP.
 It is also worth noting that Lima was chosen to host the 2019 Pan American Games.